 See Holiday Fire Safety.

-- In homes with small children, take special care to avoid decorations that are sharp or breakable.
+- In homes with small children, avoid decorations that are sharp or breakable.
 Keep trimmings with small removable parts out of the reach of children to prevent them from swallowing or inhaling small pieces.
 Avoid trimmings that resemble candy or food that may tempt a young child to eat them.

 - Wear gloves to avoid eye and skin irritation while decorating with spun glass "angel hair."
 Follow container directions carefully to avoid lung irritation while decorating with artificial snow sprays.

 - Remove all wrapping papers, bags, paper, ribbons and bows from tree and fireplace areas after gifts are opened.
 These items can pose suffocation and choking hazards to a small child, or can cause a fire if near flame.